BonoboPLC/lojjo_wiki/administration/games/lottorace.md

 When the game is turned on for the first time, expect the Jackpot Reseve Account to go into the negative by the same amount as the Jackpot Initial Balance.

-As each entry is placed, an amount equal to the Jackpot Reserve fee is taken from the Rake and credited to the Reserve Account.
+As each entry is placed, an amount equal to the** Jackpot Reserve Fee** is taken from the Rake Fee and credited to the Reserve Account.

-This process gradually replenishes the Reserve account so that the initial balance can once again be funded when the Jackpot is won.
+This process gradually replenishes the **Jackpot Reserve Account** so that the initial balance can once again be funded when the Jackpot is won.

-The amount collected in the Reserve account can be controlled and managed by the Reserve Multiplier setting.
+The amount collected in the Reserve account can be controlled and managed by the** Reserve Multiplier** setting.

 ### Required Matches

-The number of balls that must be matched in ONE single draw out of the total pick size.
+The number of balls that must be matched in ONE single draw in order to win the Prize.

 6/6 means match all 6 numbers in one draw to win the Jackpot.